Create Accessible Headings

 Siteimprove issue: Content missing after heading

-The default for the headline on a Card Paragaph is H2.
+• For a Card Paragraph the default for the headline on a Card Paragaph is H2.
 In the Style/Behaviors of Card Paragraphs, you can select the appropriate heading level or style for each card.
-To learn more about changing heading styles or levels see Styles/Behaviors
+To learn more about changing heading styles or levels see Styles/Behaviors.

 Troubleshooting